xStarbound/xStarbound/README.md

   - _Network compatibility note:_ This cross-client cosmetics compatibility does not work in either direction for OpenStarbound v0.1.11+ clients connected to OpenStarbound v0.1.11+ servers, unless the OpenStarbound clients are connected in legacy mode.

-- Support for OpenStarbound v0.1.10/v0.1.11 cosmetic features (left-facing «flipped» clothing directives for custom items, humanoid config overrides, custom armour hiding, overlay-only items) by @novaenia.
+- Support for OpenStarbound v0.1.10/v0.1.11 cosmetic features (left-facing «flipped» clothing directives for custom items, humanoid config overrides, custom armour hiding, overlay-only items, middle-clicking to hide armour) by @novaenia.
 Tweaked for xStarbound by @fezzedone, including support for `"flipDirectives"` in `/render` and overridden movement parameters in humanoid config overrides; movement parameter override support was also added in OpenStarbound v0.1.11.1 by @novaenia.
 - Control multiple characters on a single client!
 Is fully multiplayer-compatible.
 By @fezzedone.
 Replaces OpenStarbound's character swapping feature.
   - `/add` and `/adduuid`: Loads and adds a player character from your saves.
   - `/swap` and `/swapuuid`: Swaps to a different character.
 If the character isn't loaded, replaces your current character.
   - `/remove` and `/removeuuid`: Removes a character you're not currently controlling.
   - There are some game balance restrictions — dead characters won't respawn until you beam to your ship.
 The restrictions can be disabled via the Lua API on a per-character basis.
+- A search bar for long character lists.
+By @KrashV.
+Also an extra **Create Character** button while in the main menu, by @WasabiRaptor.
 - An in-game character editor — use `/editor`.
 Works properly with modpacks too.
 By @fezzedone.
 - xStarbound now has OpenStarbound's world file flattening and bloat fixes!
 By @novaenia.
 - xStarbound automatically repacks shipworld and celestial world files when loading them, saving you quite a bit of disk space and, for xClient, reducing server lag caused by shipworlds.
 By @fezzedone.
   - Shipworld repacking is client-side; celestial world repacking is server-side.
   - Disable this automatic repacking by adding `"disableRepacking": true` to `xclient.config` or `xserver.config`.
+- Various UI modding callbacks and tweaks by @grbr404, @WasabiRaptor and @Novaenia.
 - Additional Lua callbacks to make player characters fully scriptable, just like NPCs!
 - The UI scale can now be adjusted in the graphics settings dialogue, complete with configurable keybinds and support for fractional scales (@fezzedone).
 There are also keybinds for changing the in-game camera zoom (@novaenia).
 Both the UI scale and zoom level are scriptable (@fezzedone).
 UI scaling mods are no longer needed (and in fact no longer do anything) in xStarbound!
 - Chat message history is now saved to `messages.json` in your storage directory instead of being reset on every disconnection (@fezzedone).
 Use the new `/clear` command on xClient to clear the chat history instead.